Actipro/WPF-Controls/Documentation/topics/bars/ribbon-features/layout-and-density.md

 The `Simplified` layout mode is a modern refinement of the ribbon that appears more like a traditional toolbar with a single row of controls but can still dynamically adjust to fill the available space.
 When necessary, controls that do not have room to appear on the primary ribbon are moved to an overflow menu.

+> [!NOTE]
+> It is recommended that when using the `Simplified` layout mode, set the [Ribbon](xref:@ActiproUIRoot.Controls.Bars.Ribbon).[UserInterfaceDensity](xref:@ActiproUIRoot.Controls.Bars.Ribbon.UserInterfaceDensity) property to `Spacious`, which is more touch-friendly than the `Compact` default.
+The `Spacious` density will also use medium size images when available in place of small size images.

 > [!TIP]
 > See the "Layout Modes" Bars Ribbon QuickStart of the Sample Browser application for a demonstration of layout modes and user options.

 ## User Interface Density

 Actipro Ribbon supports multiple levels of density that adjust the padding of user interface elements.
 Set the [Ribbon](xref:@ActiproUIRoot.Controls.Bars.Ribbon).[UserInterfaceDensity](xref:@ActiproUIRoot.Controls.Bars.Ribbon.UserInterfaceDensity) property to one of the following [UserInterfaceDensity](xref:@ActiproUIRoot.Themes.UserInterfaceDensity) values.
-- `Compact` is best for traditional mouse interactions and is the default for [RibbonLayoutMode](xref:@ActiproUIRoot.Controls.Bars.RibbonLayoutMode).[Classic](xref:@ActiproUIRoot.Controls.Bars.RibbonLayoutMode.Classic).
+- `Compact` is the default and is best for traditional mouse interactions such as when using [RibbonLayoutMode](xref:@ActiproUIRoot.Controls.Bars.RibbonLayoutMode).[Classic](xref:@ActiproUIRoot.Controls.Bars.RibbonLayoutMode.Classic).
-- `Spacious` is great for touch interactions and is the default for [RibbonLayoutMode](xref:@ActiproUIRoot.Controls.Bars.RibbonLayoutMode).[Simplified](xref:@ActiproUIRoot.Controls.Bars.RibbonLayoutMode.Simplified).
+- `Spacious` is great for touch interactions and should generally be set for [RibbonLayoutMode](xref:@ActiproUIRoot.Controls.Bars.RibbonLayoutMode).[Simplified](xref:@ActiproUIRoot.Controls.Bars.RibbonLayoutMode.Simplified).
 - `Normal` is a little in-between `Compact` and `Spacious` for a more balanced approach.

 > [!TIP]